agile-learning-institute/mongoSchemaManager/docs/REFERENCE.md

 }
 ```

-In addition to the top custom types that you create MSM introduces a number of new primitives that are easy for you to use, for example
+msm introduces a set of custom types that represent a new set of type primitives.

 Given a schemas/collection.json with
 ```json